banterly91/Java-Builder-Guided-Completion-Intellij-Plugin/README.md

 This is just the first version of the plugin, so it comes with a couple of limitations which are planned to be fixed, especially if this plugin starts getting some usage.
 The following will likely be included in a future release:

+##### Integrate with Project Lombok
+Project Lombok is widely used in the java community for automatically generating a lot of Java boilerplate code.
+This includes generating a lot of Builder classes.
+I would very much like to make this plugin work together with what Project Lombok provides.
+Actually part of the inspiration for this work came from one of their posts: https://github.com/rzwitserloot/lombok/wiki/FEATURE-IDEA:-%22Mandatory%22-fields-with-@Builder

 ##### Advanced Builder Guidance
 We could have cases where a builder could have multiple construction paths.
 For example if `methodA` is called then we can call only `methodB` on the builder, but if `methodC` is called then only `methodD` can be further called on the Builder.